Search StreamScheme

 What Games Can I Run and Stream With These Parts?

-A PC built with the components recommended above should run most modern games at 1080p on medium settings or higher.
+A PC with the recommended components above should run most modern games at 1080p on medium settings or higher.
 The newest games on the market may require you to turn some settings further down to keep a stable 60FPS.

-If you intend to stream, you may need to turn the quality down further to both maintain your gameplay experience and avoid dropping frames.
+If you intend to stream, you may need to further turn the quality down to maintain your gameplay experience and avoid dropping frames.
 There is no exact science to this; test playing while recording your gameplay through your streaming software, and see how it does.

 How Do I Increase My FPS?